OpenEvalProject/evals/manuscripts/elife-87884/v1/manuscript.md

 ## Materials and methods

-## Materials
+### Materials

 10 kDa centrifuge filters were purchased from Sigma-Aldrich.
 Five ml HisTrap FF crude columns were bought from GE Healthcare.
 NuPAGE MES SDS Running Buffer (20 X), SeeBlue Plus2 Pre-stained Protein Standard, SimpleBlueTM SafeStain, NuPAGE Sample Reducing Agent (10 X), NuPAGE LDS Sample Buffer (4 X) and NuPAGENovex 4–12% Bis-Tris Protein Gels (1.0 mm 10 well) were obtained from Life Technologies.
 Quick StartTM Bradford 1 x Dye Reagent was from Bio-Raid.
 SnakeSkin Dialysis Tubing was purchased from Thermo Scientific.
 Linbro plates were bought from Hampton Research.
 NT.
 115 premium capillaries were obtained from Nanotemper.
 NSP10 expression clones for mutants T12I, T102I, and A104V optimized for E. coli expression was purchased from Genscript.

-## Methods
+### Methods

-## Sequence retrieval
+#### Sequence retrieval

 Global Initiative Sharing All Influenza Data (GISAID) is an online repository that stores up-to-date genome sequences (https://www.gisaid.org) (Elbe and Buckland-Merrett, 2017, Khare et al., 2021, Shu and McCauley, 2017).
 In addition to Influenza virus data, GISAID also provides virological and epidemiological information regarding β-coronaviruses.(36) In this study, all genome sequences for SARS-CoV-2 were downloaded in FASTA format (Supplementary data).
 The sequences for NSP10 were then retrieved from the SARS-CoV-2 dataset and saved separately.
 The sequences for NSP10 with unknown residues (named X) were removed.
 Further analyses such as sequence alignment, mutation screening, and mutation effect studies were carried out on the remaining sequences.
 A workflow of the sequence retrieval and alignment is illustrated in Figure 2—figure supplement 3.

-## Sequence alignment
+#### Sequence alignment

 The sequence alignment between all WGS sequences and the Wuhan/WIV04/2019 reference genome was carried out in two phases.
 We first performed the sequence alignment using the CoVsurver application provided by GISAID (accessed on January 30, 2022 and totaled 7,070,539).
 The CoVsurver displayed the result of genome sequence alignments by listing all amino acid mutations at every location in the protein.
 In-house Python scripts were used to quantify this large dataset and identify all mutations in NSP10.
-The frequency in percentage for the top mutations in NSP10 was calculated using the following equation:%frequency=totalcountofmutationstotalnumberofsequences×100
+The frequency in percentage for the top mutations in NSP10 was calculated using the following equation:

+$$
+%frequency=\frac{totalcountofmutations}{totalnumberofsequences}\times100
+$$

 The mutations detected in NSP10 were compiled into one Excel sheet (Figure 2—source data 1).
 From 1747 unique sequences, the top three variants were identified as T12I, T102I, and A104V, following which they were submitted for crystallographic structure determination.

 Just before the submission of the manuscript, we updated our sequence analysis (phase 2).
 A total of 13,032,424 sequences were analyzed (accessed on December 14, 2022).
 From this 2564 unique sequences were identified.
 The % frequency was reassessed, which again identified T12I, T102I, and A104V to be the highest occurring variants (Figure 2—source data 2).
 In this manuscript, we report on the updated sequence analysis.

-## Structural information for SARS-CoV-2 NSP10, NSP14, and NSP16
+#### Structural information for SARS-CoV-2 NSP10, NSP14, and NSP16

 The protein structures of native NSP10 (PDB entry 6ZCT; Rogstam et al., 2020), the NSP10-NSP14 complex (PDB entry 7MC5)(Moeller et al., 2022), and the NSP10-NSP16 complex (PDB entry 6W4H)(Rosas-Lemus et al., 2020) from SARS-CoV-2 were retrieved from the Protein Data Bank (PDB).
 The interface residues script (pymolwiki.org/index.php/InterfaceResidues) for Open-source-Pymol (https://github.com/bieniekmateusz/pymol-mdanalysis) was used to identify the interface residues between NSP10 and NSP14 and between NSP10 and NSP16.
 The identified interface residues are crucial to the binding of NSP10 to either NSP14 or NSP16 to form the NSP10-NSP14 and NSP10-NSP16 complexes (Bouvet et al., 2014).

-## Structural analysis
+### Structural analysis

 All trajectories were aligned to their crystal structure conformation using Moleculekit implemented in HTMD tools (Doerr et al., 2016).
 To visualize the structures representing each state, the structures collected from the PCCA distributions were loaded and superimposed in Pymol-mdanalysis (https://github.com/bieniekmateusz/pymol-mdnalysis).
 The structural analysis was performed using mdtraj (McGibbon et al., 2015) and MDAnalysis (Michaud-Agrawal et al., 2011).
 Figures capturing major conformational changes were generated using the Protein Imager (Tomasello et al., 2020).
 All plots were made using the matplotlib libraries (Hunter, 2007).

-## Subcloning, expression, and purification of NSP10 and its variants
+### Subcloning, expression, and purification of NSP10 and its variants

 Native NSP10 was subcloned, expressed, and purified as previously described (Rogstam et al., 2020).
 The expression vectors for variants T12I, T102I, and A104V in vector ppSUMO-2 were generated by introducing individual point mutations in the respective positions in the codon-optimized expression construct of wild-type NSP10, resulting in constructs coding for an N-terminal His-tag, followed by a SUMO tag, a ULP1 protease cleavage site, and the mutated NSP10 cDNA.